The carburetor is essential to keep your zero-turn running by regulating the fuel-to-air mixture released to form a combustion in the engine cylinder.

 Shut Off the Fuel Supply on Your Zero Turn Mower

-Stop fuel from flowing through your zero turn.
+Stop fuel from flowing through your zero-turn.
 Do this by using the fuel shut-off valve located at the bottom of your fuel tank.
-You can also use some hose pinch pliers to crimp the fuel line and stop flow.
+You can also use some hose pinch-off pliers to crimp the fuel line and stop the flow.

 Remove the Zero Turn Throttle and Choke Cable

 Detach the throttle and choke cables from your zero-turn’s carburetor.

 Remove the Air Filter Housing from Your Zero Turn Mower